vompressor/go_sconn/sconn/Custom Upgrader.md

 # Custom Upgrader
 package block, stream, aead have an `Upgrade` function
+This function creates a SConn by inputted the socket, cipher, and other necessary values.

 ### block.Upgrade
 ```